isabella232/primetime.en/help/programming/tvsdk-3x-android-prog/android-3x-events-notifications/notification-codes/android-3x-error-codes.md

 # PSDK Error Codes {#psdk-error-codes}

-Read on to know abot PSDK error codes, warnings, and native error codes.
+Read on to know about PSDK error codes, warnings, and native error codes.

 ## Errors